Code-Institute-Submissions/stellaexp-first-stream/README.md

 The Google Maps API originally worked, and then stopped working towards the end of development.
 This was fixed by signing up to Google Developers and assigning an API key in the script.

 ## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+I have deployed this project to GitHub Pages - you can find the live version here: https://stellaexp.github.io/first-stream/index.html

+Alternatively, you can clone this repository and run it locally by opening up index.html.

 ## Credits
 I'd like to credit Code Institute and W3 schools.